eevee/eev.ee/content/2016-06-22-graphical-fidelity-is-ruining-video-games.markdown

 ### There are no surprises

-"Realistic" graphics mean a "realistic" world, and let's face it, the real world can be a little dull.
+"Realistic" graphics tend to come along with a "realistic" world, and let's face it, the real world can be a little dull.
 That's why we invented video games, right?

 Doom has a very clear design vocabulary.
 Here are some demons.
 They throw stuff at you; don't get hit by it.
 Here are some guns, which you can all hold at once, because those are the rules.
 Also here's a glowing floating sphere that gives you a lot of health.

 What _is_ a megasphere, anyway?
 Does it matter?
 It's a thing in the game with very clearly-defined rules.
 It's good; pick it up.

 You can't do that in a "realistic" game.
 (Or maybe you can, but we seem to be trying to avoid it.)
 You can't just pick up a pair of stereoscopic glasses to inexplicably get night vision for 30 seconds; you need to have some night-vision goggles with batteries and it's a whole thing.
 You can't pick up health kits that heal you; you have to be wearing regenerative power armor and pick up energy cells.
+You can't carry eight different weapons; you have to constantly switch between two.
 Even Doom 4 seems to be uncomfortable leaving brightly flashing keycards lying around — instead you retrieve them from the corpses of people wearing correspondingly-colored armor.

 Everything needs an explanation, which vastly reduces the chances of finding anything too surprising or new.